020 7650 1200

 As a worker, you have legal protection from Bolt treating you differently for claiming these rights.
 If Bolt deactivated your account or changed the conditions of your work because of your legal claim, you may be entitled to additional compensation.

-If you join the Bolt drivers’ claim and then stop driving for Bolt, or if Bolt deactivates your account, you should update our team via email (Bolt@leighday.co.uk) and let us know the date you last drove for Bolt.
+If you join the Bolt drivers’ claim and then stop driving for Bolt, or if Bolt deactivates your account, you should update our team via email (Bolt@leighday.co.uk) let us know the date you last drove for Bolt.

 Leaving Bolt will not affect your ability to continue with your claim.